hyyan/woo-poly-integration/readme.txt

 1. Add and translate products from the same interface you love
 2. Products meta is synced , no need to do anything by your own
-3. Orders uses the customer chosen language
+3. Orders use the customer chosen language
 4. Orders language can be changed
 5. Get reports in specific language and combine reports for all langauges